DavidHua04/ArcaneOS/README.md

 # ArcaneOS

-**ArcaneOS** is a magical computing system that allows its user (the protagonist) to create, upgrade, and execute powerful spells based on computational principles.
+**ArcaneOS** is a magical computing system that allows its user (the user) to create, upgrade, and execute powerful spells based on computational principles.
 It combines the logical power of an Operating System with the mystical energy of arcane magic, enabling complex spellcasting, resource management, and environment manipulation.

 ## Features